nightduck/website/README.md

 Oren's Website
 ==========================================

+This is the php code for the primitive CMS I accidentally began coding.
+No longer under development because it turns out Wordpress exists.

 This project serves primarily as a backup for the php templates and static html of my personal website.
 If any of this setup is beneficial to you, feel free to use it.
 This README will serve as documentation for how to implement it in your system and write your own templates.
 On a production server, this repository